-With the face of your newborn baby, you might be looking at a flattened ear, a squashed nose or even a crooked jaw, but don’t worry, all of this is temporary.
+When studying the face of your newborn baby, you might be looking at a flattened ear, a squashed nose or even a crooked jaw.
+Not very pretty, but don’t worry, all of this is temporary.

 A newborn’s skin, which can be mottled or even blue due to the temperature drop can be especially alarming to new parents.
 Mostly the mottling is due to the pressure from the journey through the vaginal canal, and will go away.
 You might also see that your baby has some scratches or contusions, but like the rest, it will heal up in the first week or two.

 Your newborn baby’s feet will often be blue, because the baby’s circulation is not all that effective yet, meaning the feet will be cold.
 (Especially as socks fall off all the time, as you will notice.)

 Many babies get a nice tanned look during their first days of living.
 This is due to some degree of newborn jaundice.
 While a common condition, always let a pediatrician evaluate your baby if the skin tone starts becoming yellow.

 In most cases, feeding the baby frequently and making sure the baby gets lots of daylight will be enough as prevention and treatment, but in some case the newborn jaundice becomes more severe and the baby will need supervision and treatment in hospital, including for example phototherapy (“sunbathing” under blue lights) or blood exchange transfusion.